Clarion Student Newspaper Records

 Transfer from the Department of Campus Life.

 Special Collections and Archives will continue to collect and bind future copies of the Clarion.
-The microfilming project is also ongoing.
+The microfilming project is closed.
+Electronic issues are available online.

 - Description rules